 Operating Model: The Why?

-The geneses for initial creation or update of an existing operating model include business conditions as outlined below.
+The geneses for the initial creation or update of an existing operating model include business conditions as outlined below.

 - React to a crisis in the marketplace that directly influences customer behaviors.